RizaMamedow/Krugleshock/README.md

 ## 👥 Authors
 * Riza Mamedow - Initial work and further assistance - [RizaMamedow](https://github.com/RizaMamedow)

-here is a list of "names - work done - links" of authors.

-See also the list of contributors who participated in this project.

 ## 📄 License
 This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE.md) file for details